MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Related Work

-There is also a line of work that manipulates latent variables in the latent space. \cite{DBLP:conf/emnlp/GuFMZG022} maps attribute-related sentences to the latent space and then designs a heuristic searching algorithm to approach intersection regions of the different attributes for generation.
+There is also a line of work that manipulates latent variables in the latent space~\cite{DBLP:conf/emnlp/GuFMZG022,gu2022controllable,liu2022composable}. \newcite{DBLP:conf/emnlp/GuFMZG022} map attribute-related sentences to the latent space and then designs a heuristic searching algorithm to approach intersection regions of the different attributes for generation.
 Despite their efficiency, they still suffer from the unstable controllability due to the rare intersections of different attributes.
 LatentOps~\cite{liu2022composable} executes composable control operations within the low-dimensional continuous latent space.
-However, it does not adequately address the reduction of discrepancies between various aspects, resulting in suboptimal performance when controlling multiple attributes simultaneously.
+However, it does not adequately consider the discrepancy between various aspects, resulting in suboptimal performance when controlling multiple attributes simultaneously.